Part VII

 Within this deep immersion, the illusion of a separate self falls away, revealing our essence as akin to a wave within an ocean of universal consciousness.
 This is not an ending, but a felt return home to the formless ground of pure being, the ultimate source potentiality that underpins the reality described by the Entangled Firmament.

-Within the subjective experience of the Void, we often encounter sensations interpreted as unconditional love.
+Within the subjective experience of The Void, we often encounter sensations interpreted as unconditional love.
 Beyond ego and definition, the heart can open to a boundless compassion that feels as if it radiates from the core of existence itself.

 This may be experienced not as a fleeting emotion, but as the love that seems to bind the cosmos, the unifying force threading through all things, inherent in the very fabric of potentiality before form manifests.
 The awakening of the heart is central to many accounts of the Void experience, illuminating love as what feels like the very substance of reality’s source.